The 375 RAPTOR was designed with multiple performance objectives:

 SHORT BARREL RIFLE PERFORMANCE

-We have tested a 10.75-inch barrel using a carbine length gas system.
-Here are some initial results:
+We have tested both a 10.75-inch barrel and a 12 inch barrel.
+Here are some results:

 VELOCITY VS. BARREL LENGTH